zeek/zeek-docs/scripts/base/bif/event.bif.zeek.rst

    mismatches with that older still-buffered data will likewise trigger the event.

-   :c: The connection showing the inconsistency.
+   :param c: The connection showing the inconsistency.

-   :t1: The original payload.
+   :param t1: The original payload.

-   :t2: The new payload.
+   :param t2: The new payload.

-   :tcp_flags: A string with the TCP flags of the packet triggering the
+   :param tcp_flags: A string with the TCP flags of the packet triggering the
               inconsistency.
 In the string, each character corresponds to one set flag, as follows: ``S`` -> SYN; ``F`` -> FIN; ``R`` -> RST;
               ``A`` -> ACK; ``P`` -> PUSH; ``U`` -> URGENT.
 This string will